Huzaifa-Asif/Azure-Service-Bus-With-Node-Js/README.md

 ### Connecting to the Service Bus

-You will need a connection String value for the `AZURE_SERVICE_BUS_CONNECTION_STRING` the namespace and bus you will be connecting to us the `Disco-Test-Bus` you can grab this by following these instructions:
+You will need a connection String value for the `AZURE_SERVICE_BUS_CONNECTION_STRING` you can grab this by following these instructions:

 1. Goto [portal.azure.com](portal.azure.com)
 2. Login into your account